Antonio Pierce: Coaching career

+High school

 On February 7, 2014, Pierce was named the head coach at national powerhouse Long Beach Polytechnic High School, replacing Raul Lara, who stepped down as the head coach of the program after 13 seasons.
-After an 11-2 first season, the Jackrabbits struggled under Pierce, missing the playoffs for the first time in 36 years in his second season at the helm.
-The struggles continued in 2016 and 2017, with the program failing to reach double digit wins in both years and getting blown out in the playoffs.
+After an 11–2 first season, the Jackrabbits struggled under Pierce, missing the playoffs for the first time in 36 years in his second season at the helm.
+The struggles continued in 2016 and 2017, with the program failing to reach double digit wins in both years and losing by multiple scores in the playoffs.

-Return to college
+Arizona State

 On December 21, 2017, Pierce announced his resignation as head coach and was named linebackers coach at Arizona State University.
 After two seasons as the Sun Devils' linebackers coach, Pierce was promoted to co-defensive coordinator alongside Marvin Lewis.
-On January 20.
-2021 Pierce was elevated to be the sole defensive coordinator at ASU after sharing the role with Marvin Lewis during the 2020 season.
+On January 20, 2021, Pierce was elevated to be the sole defensive coordinator at ASU after sharing the role with Marvin Lewis during the 2020 season.
+He resigned during an NCAA recruiting violation investigation prior to 2022 season.
+In August 2023, ASU announced a self-imposed bowl ban, hoping to lessen further penalties resulting from the ongoing investigation.

+NCAA suspension

+Following Pierce's resignation, the NCAA investigation continued, eventually determining that Pierce was the, "ringleader in orchestrating the recruiting violations" at ASU, and that Pierce, "used his position of authority to pressure staff members into engaging in violations, often by instilling fear that they would lose their jobs if they did not follow his orders".
+This included ordering an assistant to commit recruiting tampering to attempt to land a transfer not in the transfer portal, and refusing to cooperate with the investigation.
+Pierce's actions were described as a "scheme" and involved Pierce taking individuals to a gentleman's club as part of recruiting visits.
+The NCAA levied an 8 year show-cause penalty against Pierce; should an NCAA school hire Pierce prior to 2032, he would be suspended for the entire first season of his return.
+In a statement regarding the penalties, ASU president Michael M. Crow declared the university to be, "disappointed and embarrassed by the actions of certain former football staff members who took advantage of a global pandemic to hide their behavior."

+Las Vegas Raiders

+In 2022, Pierce was hired by the Las Vegas Raiders as their linebackers coach under head coach Josh McDaniels.